ssdhddq/ssdhddq/README.md

 # Hi, I’m Kirill

 ## I’m a mobile developer from Krasnoyarsk, focused on building iOS applications on Swift with UIKit, and SwiftUI.
+The place of study is SibFU Institute of Space and Information Technologies.
 #### I develop  user-friendly apps, and I’m always working to improve the quality and reliability of my code.
 Occasionally, I take part in hackathons to test ideas and build functional prototypes under time pressure.

 ### Languages and Tools